mapbox/node-pre-gyp/README.md

     node-pre-gyp --help

-- clean - Removes the entire folder containing the compiled .node module
+- clean - Remove the entire folder containing the compiled .node module
-- install - Attempts to install pre-built binary for module
+- install - Install pre-built binary for module
-- reinstall - Runs "clean" and "install" at once
+- reinstall - Run "clean" and "install" at once
-- build - Attempts to compile the module by dispatching to node-gyp or nw-gyp
+- build - Compile the module by dispatching to node-gyp or nw-gyp
-- rebuild - Runs "clean" and "build" at once
+- rebuild - Run "clean" and "build" at once
-- package - Packs binary into tarball
+- package - Pack binary into tarball
-- testpackage - Tests that the staged package is valid
+- testpackage - Test that the staged package is valid
-- publish - Publishes pre-built binary
+- publish - Publish pre-built binary
-- unpublish - Unpublishes pre-built binary
+- unpublish - Unpublish pre-built binary
-- info - Fetches info on published binaries
+- info - Fetch info on published binaries

 You can also chain commands: